Recovery FAQs

 • adding it to neighbouring parkland

-• using it to improve storm resilience for neighbouring properties
+• retaining it to help manage land instability and improve storm resilience for neighbouring properties

 Wellbeing and financial support

-Given the timeline for property risk categorisations is expected to extend to mid 2024, how will the council address the financial impacts this may have on homeowners?
+Given the timeline for property risk categorisations is expected to extend to late 2024, how will the council address the financial impacts this may have on homeowners?

 The council had provided rates relief for displaced homeowners, and also advocated for storm-affected Aucklanders through ongoing engagement with government stakeholders.
 Information about accommodation support for people affected by the 2023 extreme storm events is available here.
 The government has recently announced an extension to the Temporary Accomodation Service